TheSharkKing/MarrowSDK/Docs/SharingPackedContent.md

 ![packpallet](./Images/BuildPallet/mod_share_zip.png)

+# Sharing Packed Content

+Once your content is packed, you can share it with others.
+Ensure the process completes successfully before distribution.

 Click the **Zip** button to compress this folder and all of its contents into a single zip file with its folder structure intact.
 This file is what should be uploaded to distribution sites like Mod.io.